For more on this series, click here.

 Other supportive verses include 1 Peter 3:3-5, explaining how holy women of the past, ones who put their trust in God, adorned themselves: “Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”

-In the birth of the Pentecostal movement, many followed these guidelines, but in more recent years, it flip-flopped where groups have been widely criticized for wearing big hair, heavy make-up, and flashy clothes.
+In the birth of the Pentecostal movement, many followed these guidelines.
+Still, in more recent years, it flip-flopped, with groups widely criticized for wearing big hair, heavy makeup, and flashy clothes.
 Pentecostal high-profile ministers and celebrities such as Tammy Faye Bakker and Jan Crouch endured much public ridicule for their flamboyant hair, make-up, and wardrobe.

 Abstaining from Worldly Activities